CharlineLavigne/Selenium-TestNG-ILovePdf/README.md

 Run testng.xml

-Please note that you may need to download the correct chromedriver, geckodriver or safaridriver depending your browsers versions
+Please note that you may need to download the correct chromedriver, geckodriver or safaridriver depending your browser versions